explodinglabs/powersync/README.md

 ### Create a Channel

-To create the `changes` channel, simply post an event to it:
+Create the `changes` channel by simply post an event to it:

 ```sh
 curl -X POST -d '{"id": 1, "event": "html", "data": null}' http://localhost:8080/changes